Slavery in New France: Personal history of slaves

 Charlotte-Barbe was an enslaved Plains Indian who belonged to Governor Charles de la Boische, Marquis de Beauharnois.
 Charlotte-Barbe appeared in the record in 1729 when she died at the age of 9.
 This governor held more than twenty enslaved natives at various times during his tenure.

 Marie-Joseph Angélique was one of New France's most well known slaves.
 While pregnant, she set her mistress' house on fire for revenge or to divert the attention away from her escape.
 She ran away with the father of her child, who was also a black slave and belonged to another owner.
-The fire that she started ended up burning part of Montreal and a large portion of the Hôtel-Dieu.
+The fire that she started ended up burning part of Montreal and a large portion of the Hôtel-Dieu de Montréal.
 Later on she was caught and sentenced to death.

 Marie Louise is a famous figure for black slaves in New France but more specifically on Ile Royale.
 She was the third enslaved woman to be freed on the island.
 On 21 January 1754, she married 25-year-old Louis Coustard who had arrived to Louisbourg three years earlier from the port of LaRochelle in France.
 He was the only white man to marry a black slave on Ile Royale.
 Prior to her marriage, Marie Louise had given birth to 7 illegitimate children, all of whom had to become slaves because she had not yet been free.
 With Louis she gave birth to two children, both of whom inherited free status from their father.